Narcissistic Projection: Know It & Handle It (With Examples)

 What Is Narcissistic Projection?

-Narcissistic projection occurs when a person with narcissistic tendencies casts (“projects”) their own flaws and unfavorable characteristics onto others.
-This serves as their defense mechanism, shielding them from experiencing emotional pain and vulnerability.
+Narcissistic projection is a self-centered person’s act of casting (“projecting”) their own flaws and negative qualities onto others.
+This serves as a defense mechanism, shielding them from the emotional pain of being shown less than their superior self.

 what is Narcissistic Projection and how to handle it